musicbutton

 d) (8) Unhappiness is closely followed by aversion.

 (10) These problems must be stopped as soon as one can.
-(11) The moment they manifest must they be countered with meditation.
+(11) The moment they manifest they must be countered with meditation.
 (12) For the workload accruing from them constitutes a source of trouble one is faced with in the life one leads now as well as in the life one is heading for.
-(13) Because of that load one time and again may start all over, is one stuck to a certain life, and needs one thus to undergo this and that.
+(13) Because of that load one may time and again start all over, from that karma one is stuck to a certain life and from that attachment one has to suffer the consequences.
 (14) That can be pleasant or else painful, depending the consequences of virtue and vice.
-(15 ) A person of discrimination sees that the complete of these consequences, the turning away from them, the impressions one has of them, the worries thereof, and the changing quality thereof, because of the contrast they form, indeed constitute the misery.
+(15) A person of discrimination sees that the complete of these consequences, the turning away from them, the impressions one has of them, the worries thereof and the changing quality thereof, because of the contrast they form, indeed constitute the misery.
 (16) The misery not there yet can be averted.
 (17) The association of the one experiencing with that what is experienced - the identifying one does - is the cause that one - in one's meditating - has to forego.
-(18) Whether that what one experiences leads to the clarification of the road of liberation, or is the servant of sensual pleasure, depends on a) the elements of nature, b) the nature of things, c) the senses and one's acting to them, d) the fortitude, e) someone's constitution and, f) the action one engages in.
+(18) Whether that what one experiences leads to the clarification of the path of liberation, or is the servant of sensual pleasure, depends on a) the elements of nature, b) the nature of things, c) the senses and one's acting to them, d) the fortitude, e) someone's constitution and, f) the action one engages in.

 a) (30) Nonviolence, love of truth, non-stealing, celibacy and the not striving for possessions together constitute the renunciation.
 (31) This is the great universal vow valid independent of the place, the time, the circumstance and one's birth.